mysticatea/eslint-plugin-eslint-comments/docs/rules/no-use.md

-# disallows ESLint directive-comments (eslint-comments/no-use)
+# disallow ESLint directive-comments (eslint-comments/no-use)

 Abuse of directive-comments may cause to overlook bugs or upset of coding style.
 This rule disallows a use of directive-comments.